 A loop that runs unattended needs boundaries.
 There are three.
 The first two protect the agent’s working set from the agent’s own shortcuts; the third protects operator-authored material from the agent.

 Content boundary: a pre-commit hook.
-Every commit goes through scripts/git-hooks/pre-commit.
+Every commit goes through a scripts/git-hooks/pre-commit hook.
 It rejects three things.

 - Any staged file outside a path whitelist (